- MASKING PROTOCOL

 - Increase in community-based program collaboration, including Boys & Girls Club and City of Laguna Beach

-The United States Department of Agriculture (USDA) has provided waivers allowing schools to offer free meals to all students during the COVID-19 pandemic.
-This means that school lunches are provided for free to all students who request them each day of school for the entire 2021-22 school year.
+The United States Department of Agriculture (USDA) has provided waivers allowing schools to offer free meals to all students.
+This means that school lunches are provided for free to all students who request them each day of school for the entire 2022-23 school year.
 LBUSD meals will continue to be prepared in-house, mostly from scratch.
-Meals will be prepped and ready for students to pick up from a designated location near the cafeteria at each school.
-A la carte food items will not be offered initially, but we will reevaluate as we begin the school year.
 Please visit our Nutrition Services page for menus and additional information.

-LBUSD will follow all current Quarantine Protocols.
+LBUSD will follow all current quarantine protocols.
 Our District nurses are here to support the parent or guardian of a child who has been exposed to or experiencing COVID-19 or COVID-like symptoms to help determine the next steps.
 Please contact the nurse assigned to your child’s site.
-The hybrid model offered last year, will not be an option this year per

 *For students with IEPs, please refer to your child's "Emergency Condition Plan'' for services provided during periods of quarantine.
 If you have additional questions, please contact your child’s case manager.